 Bakersfield College Mission: Bakersfield College provides opportunities for students from diverse economic, cultural, and educational backgrounds to attain Associate and Baccalaureate degrees and certificates, workplace skills, and preparation for transfer.
 Our rigorous and supportive learning environment fosters students’ abilities to think critically, communicate effectively, and demonstrate competencies and skills in order to engage productively in their communities and the world.

-ACDV provides pre-collegiate coursework and academic support services for students primarily in the Bakersfield College Jerry Ludeke Learning Center and at the Delano Center.
-ACDV supports the improvement of teaching and learning by “filling in the gaps” through rigorous coursework, thereby building study, reading, writing, information competency, and math skills and strategies for a diverse population of transfer level, developmental education, and occupational/vocational education students (College Mission).
-Eighty percent of students who enroll at BC are in need of basic skills coursework and academic support across programs and disciplines (California Community College Chancellor’s Office).
-We support all of these students not only through our coursework, but also through our support services in our Student Success Lab (remediation and practice for reading, writing, math, study skills and test preparation) and our Tutoring Center (800-1,000 students per semester in all disciplines) both of which have open access for all students on campus.
+ACDV provides pre-collegiate coursework and academic support services in the Bakersfield College Jerry Ludeke Learning Center and at the Delano Center and other rural campuses where services are continually scaling up.
+ACDV supports the improvement of teaching and learning by “filling in the gaps” through rigorous coursework, tutoring, and additional remedial support services that build a) study skills, b) reading, writing, and information competency, c) specific discipline directed learning skills, and d) pre-collegiate math skills.
+These strategies meet the needs for a diverse population of transfer level, basic skills, and occupational/vocational education students (College Mission).
+According to the current CCC Scorecard, eighty-one percent of students seeking a degree, certificate and/or transfer, who started first time in 2008-09, were tracked for six years through 2013-14, and needed basic skills coursework and academic support across programs and disciplines (California Community College Chancellor’s Office).
+ACDV supports student success, not only through our coursework, but also through our support services in the Student Success Lab (remediation and practice for reading, writing, math, study skills and test preparation) and the Tutoring Center (800-1,000 students per semester in all disciplines) as open access support for all students on campus.
+In addition, ACDV participates in Supplemental Instruction (serving over 1000 students weekly) and the Writing Center (serving over 850 students each semester).
+ACDV has been instrumental in the implementation of new multiple measures for placement that will ultimately produce benefits to students in the pathway to completion.
+ACDV has also been very agile in developing accelerated curriculum to address the loss of students through the remediation pathway.

 Program Mission Statement: